Migrate ECS instances across or within accounts

 References

-• To migrate incremental data multiple times, you can perform multiple incremental migrations at custom intervals after the initial full migration is complete.
-This synchronizes the incremental data generated on the source server to Alibaba Cloud, which reduces business downtime and the final cutover time.
+• To migrate incremental data repeatedly, run incremental migrations at custom intervals after the initial full migration is complete.
+This process synchronizes incremental data from the source server to Alibaba Cloud, reducing business downtime and the final cutover time.
 For more information, see Incremental server migration.